- How is bile duct cancer treated?

 - Your overall health

 - The chances of curing the disease, extending life, or relieving symptoms

-If time permits, it is often a good idea to seek a second opinion, particularly for an uncommon cancer like bile duct cancer.
+It’s important to discuss all of your treatment options, including their goals and possible side effects, with your doctors to help make the decision that best fits your needs.
+It’s also very important to ask questions if there is anything you’re not sure about.
+You can find some good questions to ask in the section “What should you ask your doctor about bile duct cancer?”
+If time allows, it is often a good idea to seek a second opinion, particularly for an uncommon cancer like bile duct cancer.
 A second opinion can provide more information and help you feel more confident about your chosen treatment plan.

 The next few sections describe the different types of treatment for bile duct cancer.
 This is followed by a discussion of the most common treatments for bile duct cancer based on whether it is resectable.

 Last Revised: 11/01/2014